 The Purchase Order Terms and Conditions can be found in the Quick Links section on this page.

-Privacy and Information Security Assessments
+Purchasing Goods and Services, and Privacy and Information Security Assessments

 Acadia University is responsible for ensuring the availability, confidentiality, and integrity of all information to which it is entrusted.
 University data and information, whether managed and residing on university information technology resources, stored on personal devices, managed by a third party or an operations partner, or outsourced to a service provider, is an important asset that must be governed, protected, and appropriately safeguarded.